They won’t come. The words just won’t come.

 To be continued…

-Christopher Pierznik is the author of eight books, all of which are available in paperback and Kindle.
+Christopher Pierznik is the author of nine books, all of which are available in paperback and Kindle.
 His work has appeared on XXL, Cuepoint, Business Insider, The Cauldron, Medium, and many more.
 Subscribe to his monthly reading review newsletter or follow him on Facebook or Twitter.